Azure/azure-sdk-for-python/sdk/tables/azure-data-tables/README.md

 | [API reference documentation][Tables_ref_docs]
 | [Samples][Tables_samples]

-## _Disclaimer_

-_Azure SDK Python packages support for Python 2.7 has ended 01 January 2022.
-For more information and questions, please refer to https://github.com/Azure/azure-sdk-for-python/issues/20691_
-_Python 3.7 or later is required to use this package.
-For more details, please refer to [Azure SDK for Python version support policy](https://github.com/Azure/azure-sdk-for-python/wiki/Azure-SDKs-Python-version-support-policy)._

 ## Getting started
 The Azure Tables SDK can access an Azure Storage or CosmosDB account.

 ### Prerequisites
-* Python 3.7 or later is required to use this package.
+* Python 3.8 or later is required to use this package.
 * You must have an [Azure subscription][azure_subscription] and either
     * an [Azure Storage account][azure_storage_account] or
     * an [Azure Cosmos Account][azure_cosmos_account].